corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 ### 4. Remove custom configuration from your node.conf file

-CorDapps can no longer access custom configuration items in the `node.conf` file.
-Any custom CorDapp configuration should be added to a
+CorDapps can no longer access custom configuration items in the `node.conf` file, as the node’s configuration is not accessible.
+You can create a CorDapp configuration file for any custom CorDapp configuration.
+Save your CorDapp configuration file in the
-CorDapp configuration file.
-The node’s configuration will not be accessible.
-CorDapp configuration files should be placed in the
 *config* subdirectory of the node’s *cordapps* folder.
-The name of the file should match the name of the `.jar` file of the CorDapp.
+The name of the file must match the name of the `.jar` file of the CorDapp.
 For example, if your
-CorDapp is called `hello-0.1.jar`, you'll need a configuration file called `cordapps/config/hello-0.1.conf`).
+CorDapp is called `hello-0.1.jar`, you'll need a configuration file called `cordapps/config/hello-0.1.conf`.

 If you are using the `extraConfig` of a `node` in the `deployNodes` Gradle task to populate custom configuration for testing, you will need to change: